-OFF LIMITS AREA
+OFF LIMITS AREAS

 Starr's Mill High School students should be on the Starr's Mill campus only.
-High school student(s) should not be on the middle school campus at any time during the school day.
+High school student(s) should not be on the middle school campus or elementary school campus at any time during the school day.
 High school students found in an off-limits area will be disciplined.